kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 it and deleted when the `Service` is deleted.
 The controller is enabled by the `EndpointSelector` feature gate in `kube-controller-manager`.

-The controller should reconcile Service-owned `EndpointSelector` objects using Server-Side Apply for field-ownership-preserving updates.
-During Alpha, the controller owns all fields and labels derived from `Service` and overwrites direct user edits to those values.
-Labels and annotations not owned by the controller may be preserved, but Alpha does not guarantee any user-customizable fields on a Service-owned `EndpointSelector`.
+The controller reconciles Service-owned `EndpointSelector` objects using plain `Create`/`Update`/`Delete` API calls, consistent with how the `endpointslice-controller` manages `EndpointSlices`.
+The controller owns all fields derived from `Service` and overwrites direct user edits to those values.
+Fields not derived from `Service` (for example, labels or annotations added by other actors) are not cleared by the controller.

+If the controller encounters an `EndpointSelector` with the deterministic name that is not owned by this `Service`, it deletes and recreates it, mirroring the existing `endpointslice-controller` behavior: unowned `EndpointSlices` are deleted rather than adopted (see `staging/src/k8s.io/endpointslice/reconciler.go`). `EndpointSelector` creation is asynchronous, consistent with how `EndpointSlices` are managed today.

 ### Metadata Propagation